Last updated on October 4th, 2021

 On the other hand, the Federal Court has held that a person may not be inadmissible if they were a member in an organization before that organization started committing terrorist acts.
 In El Werfalli v.
 Canada (Citizenship and Immigration), the Federal Court held that acts of an organization that post-date a person’s membership are not necessarily attributed to that former member.
 The admissibility assessment requires an analysis as to whether, at the time of membership, there were reasonable grounds to believe that the organization would in the future engage in terrorist activities.

 The FCA decisions have consistently broadened the scope of IRPA s.
 34, and will only strengthen the calls for reform of the inadmissibility provisions of the Act.
 Many believe that membership in a group without active involvement in the questionable activities themselves should not result in inadmissibility.
-Their opinions have been strengthened by highly publicised cases, including KGB secretaries, and people who baked cupcakes for gangs, being found inadmissible to Canada.
+Their opinions have been strengthened by highly publicized cases, including KGB secretaries, and people who baked cupcakes for gangs, being found inadmissible to Canada.
 Change is needed.

 Membership While a Child

-In Poshteh v Canada (Citizenship and Immigration), 2005 FCA 85, the Federal Court of Appeal addressed the issue of whether a person could be inadmissible to Canada if they had been a member in a terrorist organization while they were a child.
+In Poshteh v Canada (Citizenship and Immigration), 2005 FCA 85, the Federal Court of Appeal addressed the issue of whether a person could be inadmissible to Canada if they had been a member in a terrorist organization when they were a child.
 The Federal Court of Appeal held that it could, and noted that if Parliament wished to exempt inadmissibility due to membership in a terrorist organization as a youth then it would have explicitly done so.
 However, the court further noted that just as other areas of the law involving youth have a presumption of capacity component in which the presumption of capacity increases with the age of the minor, that a child would only be inadmissible for membership in a terrorist organization if they had the requisite knowledge or mental capacity to understand the nature and effect of their actions.
+The FCA stated: